 Oslo is a surprising city, to me at least.

 The centre of the town is surprisingly small (if you’re coming from places like London) but it’s actually filled with a whole heap of unique shops, gorgeous art and some iconic buildings you shouldn’t miss.

 Make sure to visit The Norwegian National Opera & Ballet which looks incredible when the sun is setting.
 Visit the Norwegian Museum of Cultural History and head out on a boat for the afternoon on the Oslo Fjord.

 For the best coffee, head over to Tim Wendelboe, they literally know everything and anything to do with good-quality roasts.
-Just be warned, if you visit at peak times, it’s likely you’ll have to take your coffee to go – there’s limited seating inside.
+Just be warned, if you visit at peak times, you’ll likely have to take your coffee to go; there’s limited seating inside.

 6.)
 Explore the Arctic Circle on a Spa Boat

-The best thing about the boat, called the Vulcana is that it’s totally luxurious and one of the best Spa breaks I could ever have wished for.
-I mean, where can you dip into a piping hot tub, bathe in a steam room, relax in a sauna and watch whales from the deck – all whilst cruising through the Arctic Circle.
+I mean, where can you dip into a piping hot tub, bathe in a steam room, relax in a sauna and watch whales from the deck – all whilst cruising through the Arctic Circle?

 Without sounding too cheesy, it really is magical.
 Make sure to take a dip in the almost freezing sea too.
 As you can see from my face, I let out the biggest scream once I hopped in!

 You’re almost guaranteed one of the best views of Norway from the top of Pulpit Rock.
 I mean, it’s one of the best places in Norway – especially with the vistas you’ll see across the fjord.
 Now, the hike itself (return) takes around 4-5 hours but it depends on how fast and fit you are.